agimenez122/games-collection-api/README.md

-## api-devices
+## games-collection-api
-# Devices api in node express
+# Video Games collection api in node express

-Sencilla api para la gestión de dispositivos, básicamente es un CRUD completo con endpoints para addición, borrado, etc ...
+Simple API for managing a video game collection, it's essentially a complete CRUD with endpoints for adding, deleting, etc...

-Básicamente es una api sencilla para experimentar con node y con express.
+Basically, it's a simple API to experiment with Node and Express.

-El end-point vacio (/) devuelve un mesaje de "Server Up!" para corroborar que el api esta levantada.
+The empty endpoint (/) returns a "Server Up!" message to confirm that the API is running.